In February of 2020, the PPA crowned its first ever No. 1 pro singles player: Ben Johns.

 For the six years following, only two other players earned the title, until this week, when a new name rose to the top.

-In 320 total weeks, only four players have basked in the glory of being the best men's singles player in the world.
+In 320 total weeks, only four players have held the distinction of being the PPA world No. 1 men's singles player.
 And although Ben Johns, the undisputed GOAT of pickleball, has held the honor for almost 70% of those weeks, times are changing.

 So starting with our newest singles champ, Chris Haworth, let’s dive into the PPA’s young history of top male singles players.
 (For a more in-depth look at the subject, check out Todd Boss' article in Forbes.)